308th Fighter Squadron: Cold War

 Assigned to Strategic Air Command at Langley Field, Virginia as a fighter-escort squadron, equipped with straight-winged Republic F-84E Thunderjets.
 Assigned to Turner Air Force Base, Georgia with mission of long-range escort of Boeing B-29 Superfortress bombers, later Boeing B-50 Superfortresses and Convair B-36 Peacemakers as newer aircraft came into operation by SAC.

 Relieved from assignment to SAC and made non-operational in 1957 with phaseout of B-36 and end of SAC escort fighter concept.
 On 1 April 1957 the parent 31 SFW was transferred back to Tactical Air Command and moved to George Air Force Base, California.
 Trained in tactical air support of ground forces, deploying to NATO bases for operational exercises.
 Reassigned to Homestead Air Force Base, Florida after the Cuban Missile Crisis, late 1962 to provide air defense of South Florida.
 On 8 February 1964 the 308th Fighter Squadron flew a non-stop mission from Homestead to Cigli Air Base, Turkey.
 The 6,600-mile trip required eight in-flight refuelings and set a new record for the longest mass flight of jet aircraft to cross the Atlantic.
 The flight also led to the wing receiving the Tactical Air Command Outstanding Fighter Wing Award for 1964, the second consecutive year it won that prestigious award.

 Was deployed to Southeast Asia, 1965 as part of advisory forces operating against North Vietnamese and National Liberation Front forces in South Vietnam.
 For its efforts in Southeast Asia from 2 December 1965 to 15 October 1970, the 308th was awarded the Republic of Vietnam Gallantry Cross with Palm.
 The 308th Fighter Squadron also won the Air Force Outstanding Unit Award with Combat "V" Device.

 Reassigned back to TAC at Homestead in 1970, as part of re-establishment of 31st TFW upon its return from duty in Southeast Asia.
 Equipped with McDonnell F-4E Phantom IIs.
 Was deployed to Thailand, July 1972, engaging North Vietnamese forces in northern South Vietnam in response to the communist spring offensive.
 Returned to the United States in the late fall, 1972.
 For the next 20 years, performed routine training and tactical deployments from Homestead AFB.
-At the end of 1986 the squadron and wing changed tail codes from ZF to HS which better matched the squadrons location in Homestead.
+At the end of 1986 the squadron and wing changed tail codes from ZF to HS which better matched the squadron's location in Homestead.
 Upgraded to the General Dynamics F-16A Fighting Falcon in 1988, upgrading to receive Shaw AFB block 25s in August 1990.
 With the Gulf War build up and the 363rd TFW at Shaw AFB deploying to Saudi Arabia meant no more block 25s were available.
 With some F-16A/B block 15s still in service for the 308th TFS, it continued to operate both types.